jvector-solutions/SAIT-OOSD-Team5/Readme.txt

-Welcome to the github repository!
+﻿Welcome to the github repository!

 I’ve set up this repository for us to work on our OOSD Fall 2014 Project #1.
 The people on this team are: